kevingstewart/next-sslo-api-reference/inspection-services/README.md

 * Getting the list of BIG-IP instances (needed for instance IDs)
 * Getting the list of inspection services (needed for inspection service IDs)
+* Creating an inspection service (with specific documentation for each in different pages)
 * Deploying a created inspection service to a BIG-IP instance
 * Un-deploying an inspection service from a BIG-IP instance
 * Deleting an inspection service